 The presence of one axiom in a mining deal is reason for caution.
 If two axioms appear the deal is probably a scam; three axioms and it is undoubtedly a swindle.
-Some classic fraudulent schemes in our recent history have included all six elements, but none of them were from the periodic table.
+Some classic fraudulent schemes in our recent history have included all five elements, but none of them were from the periodic table.

-The more recent cases teach several further lessons.
+2014 Revision: Events since 2002 have taught us several further lessons.
 First, Arizona mining scams are not a thing of the past.
 This form of fraudulent scheme is alive and in good standing.
 At least \$20,000,000 was raised from investors in mining scams based on Arizona properties since 2002.